bipinvaylu/awesome-kotlin-native/README.md

 # Kotlin-Native-Awesome

-This repository will be archived soon and we are now moving to new repository which will have all the [Awesomeness of Kotlin Multiplatform](https://github.com/bipinvaylu/awesome-kotlin-multiplatform), Which means Native + JVM + JS.
+This repository is archived and we are moved to new repository which will have all the [Awesomeness of Kotlin Multiplatform](https://github.com/bipinvaylu/awesome-kotlin-multiplatform), Which means Native + JVM + JS.

 A curated list of Kotlin/Native and Multiplatform [libraries](#libraries) & [resouces](#resouces) that support full stack: Mobile(Android/iOS), Web(JavaScript), Backend and Desktop.